Born: May 9, 1868, New Bedford, Massachusetts

 Born in New Bedford, Massachusetts, Francis Wing moved to Tampa in 1889, where he opened a furniture store and laundry.
 Later on, he became a successful builder and real estate developer.
 Wing married Annie Hale in 1892 and, in the following year, built her a house on North Morgan Street where the couple raised their children.
 Wing also constructed the notable Puritan Hotel in Tampa.
 He was a board member of several local businesses.

-After his second term as mayor, Wing retired from politics and devoted himself to business, family and social activities that included the Elks Club.
+After his second term as mayor, Wing retired from politics and devoted himself to business, family, and social activities, including the Elks Club.
 Francis Lyman Wing died in Tampa on October 29, 1941.

 Sources for this Biographical Sketch:

 Covington, Dr. James W., and Wavering, Debbie Lee, "The Mayors of Tampa: A Brief Administrative History," Tampa, FL: University of Tampa, 1987.